zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "The important thing is not to stop questioning.
-Curiosity has its own reason for existing."
+> "Most people achieved their greatest success one step beyond what looked like their greatest failure."
 >
-> — Albert Einstein
+> — Brian Tracy
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch